 Personal Loans

-Lenders will not typically lend you money for education with a personal loan due to federal law.
-If they know the purpose of the loan is for educational purposes, they will most likely offer you a student loan or refer to a lender that can offer you a student loan.
-That said, you can borrow a personal loan for living expenses but that is also not a wise choice as student loans can cover all educational related expenses, including living expenses such as housing, food and transportation while you are enrolled in college at least half-time or more.
+Lenders typically do not provide personal loans for education due to federal law.
+Instead, if they learn that the loan is for educational purposes, they will likely offer a student loan or refer you to a lender who can do so.
+It is unwise to borrow a personal loan for living expenses as well, as student loans cover all educational-related expenses, including housing, food, and transportation while enrolled in college at least half-time or more.

 Financial Aid Options